 Pastel Society | Annual Exhibition 2026

-Official opening at 6:30pm by Mark Cazalet, Senior Member of Faculty at the Royal Drawing School
+Officially opened by Mark Cazalet, Senior Member of Faculty at the Royal Drawing School

 Promotional Video featuring Kelvin Okafor and Members of the Pastel Society